danielgribel/hg-means/README.md

 `> make`

-`> ./hgmeans 'dataset_path' pi_min n2 [nb_clusters]`
+`> ./hgmeans 'dataset_path' pi_min n2 it [nb_clusters] 'w'`

 ### Example

 `> make`

-`> ./hgmeans 'data/iris.txt' 10 5000 2 5 10`
+`> ./hgmeans 'data/iris.txt' 10 5000 1 2 5 10 'w'`

-This script executes HG-means clustering for "iris" dataset, with 10 solutions in population, a maximum of 5000 iterations, and 2, 5 and 10 clusters.
+This script executes HG-means clustering for "iris" dataset, with 10 solutions in population, a maximum of 5000 iterations, 1 iteration (algorithm repetition), and 2, 5 and 10 clusters.

 **Important:** You can provide a ground-truth file with the labels of clusters.
 In this case, make sure that a file with the same name of the dataset and '.label' extension is placed in the same folder of the dataset.
 If this file is provided, HG-means clustering will compute clustering performance metrics.
 See section **Data format** to check the expected data format for datasets and labels files.